OSGeo/gdal/gdal/doc/source/development/rfc/rfc3_commiters.rst

 management.
 That person will need login access on the SVN server of course.

-Initially Frank Warmerdam will be the SVN Adminstrator.
+Initially Frank Warmerdam will be the SVN Administrator.

 SVN Commit Practices
 --------------------